kylesayrs/Competitive-Drawing/README.md

         * in competitive mode, show confidence as a single bar below canvas
     * only show relevant classes
         * me is on left, opponent is on right
-    * clear canvas button
+    * clear canvas button in free draw mode
 * bug fixing
-    * update on resize
+    * update on window resize
-        * stroke length
-        * mouse distance
-    * code cleanup, split up javascript files
     * top left logo pencil color should be blue
-    * download libraries locally?